Radford Army Ammunition Plant

 The two facilities were combined in 1945 and renamed Radford Arsenal.
 The facility was inactivated, except for some manufacturing of ammonium nitrate fertilizer between 1946-1949.

 The Radford Arsenal was restarted for the Korean War to supply "smokeless powder" based on nitrocellulose plus rocket propellant.
-It has stayed in operation ever since then, though a substantial portion of the New River Unit has been sold and it currently totals 2,840 acres.
-It was given its current name of Radford Army Ammunition Plant in 1963.4
+It has stayed in operation ever since then, though a substantial portion of the New River Unit has been sold.
+The remaning portion currently totals 2,840 acres.
+The Radford Arsenal was given its current name of Radford Army Ammunition Plant in 1963.4

-the New River Unit of the Radford Army Ammunition Plant is located near Dublin in Pulaski County
+2,840 acres of the former 4,000 acres in the New River Unit remain part of the Radford Army Ammunition Plant

-the New River Unit of the Radford Army Ammunition Plant is located near Dublin in Pulaski County
+2,840 acres of the former 4,000 acres in the New River Unit remain part of the Radford Army Ammunition Plant

 Operations are hazardous.
 By the 75th anniversary of the plant in 2016, there had been 39 deaths since construction began and the first person was killed by a locomotive in December, 1940.